sfigg/commercialization-public/docset/customize/mdm/azure-active-directory-integration-with-mdm.md

 Azure AD Join also enables company owned devices to be automatically enrolled in, and managed by an MDM.
 Furthermore, Azure AD Join can be performed on a store-bought PC, in the out-of-box experience (OOBE), which helps organizations streamline their device deployment.
 An administrator can require that users belonging to one or more groups enroll their devices for management with an MDM.
 If a user is configured to require automatic enrollment during Azure AD Join, this enrollment becomes a mandatory step to configure Windows.
 If the MDM enrollment fails, then the device will not be joined to Azure AD.

-> [!Important]  Every user enabled for automatic MDM enrollment with Azure AD Join must be assigned a valid [Azure Active Directory Premium](https://msdn.microsoft.com/library/azure/dn499825.aspx) license.
+> **Important**  Every user enabled for automatic MDM enrollment with Azure AD Join must be assigned a valid [Azure Active Directory Premium](https://msdn.microsoft.com/library/azure/dn499825.aspx) license.

 ### BYOD scenario

 Windows 10 also introduces a simpler way to configure personal devices to access work apps and resources.
 Users can add their Microsoft work account to Windows and enjoy simpler and safer access to the apps and resources of the organization.
 During this process, Azure AD detects if the organization has configured an MDM.
 If that’s the case, Windows attempts to enroll the device in MDM as part of the “add account” flow.
 It’s important to note that in the BYOD case, users can reject the MDM Terms of Use—in which case the device is not enrolled in MDM and access to corporate resources is typically restricted.

 ## Integrated MDM enrollment and UX

 Two Azure AD MDM enrollment scenarios: